 - Letters of recommendation from your teachers and other people you may have worked with

 - Your resume with emphasis on specific fields in which you have excelled

 - Details of any projects that you may have worked on

 This makes it evident that apart from your performance in test, engineering programs will consider other criteria as well before you can be granted admission.

-Starting from August 1, 2011, the scores report of the new revised test will contain the following scores:
+Since August 1, 2011, the scores report of the new revised test contain the following scores:

 While considering your scores in the test, engineering colleges or graduate schools offering majors in engineering pay more emphasis on your Quantitative Reasoning score which is the math score.
 As it is necessary for an engineering aspirant to be proficient in math, your Quantitative Reasoning score will provide an insight into your skill levels in math.
 Although your scores in the other two sections are also important, you should aim for scoring very high in the Quantitative Reasoning test section of the GRE if you wish to graduate with a major in engineering subjects.

 How high should you score in the GRE Quantitative Reasoning test section?